JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

 z_0 = \frac{1}{k}.
 $$

 The motivation is to limit the increasing-returns pattern that appears when rewards are proportional to stake.
 Below saturation, delegation tends to increase the reward available to the pool and to the delegators.
 Above saturation, additional stake no longer increases gross rewards, which weakens the advantage of very large pools.

-Choosing $k$ therefore trades off decentralization and economic viability: a higher $k$ creates room for more competitive pools, while a lower $k$ makes it easier for each pool to reach a viable scale.
+Choosing $k$ therefore trades off decentralization and economic viability.
+A higher $k$ lowers the saturation threshold ($z_0$), reducing the stake and pledge required for a pool to become competitive and making room for more economically relevant pools.
+However, it also lowers the maximum gross reward available to each saturated pool, which may weaken operator profitability.
+A lower $k$ has the opposite effect: it allows larger rewards per pool and may improve viability, but reaching saturation—and making pledge fully effective—requires more stake and substantially more pledge, favoring larger or better-capitalized operators.

 ## Effects of change in k